Emotional Literacy Support Assistant

-At Roade Primary School we are very lucky-we have TWO exceptional Emotional Literacy Support Assistants (ELSAs).
+At Roade Primary School we are very lucky-we have an exceptional Emotional Literacy Support Assistant (ELSA).

 What is an ELSA?